 Treatment of itching depends on the cause.
 Hence, it is necessary to arrive at a diagnosis of the cause of itching at the earliest.

-: Some people have a dry skin including that of the scalp.
+Dry Scalp: Some people have a dry skin including that of the scalp.
 The dryness results in itching.
 The itching could get worse in the winter months or following repeated washing of the hair with harsh shampoos.
 Such shampoos should be avoided and moisturizing creams and lotions should be used.
 Regular use of hair oil can help to reduce this problem.

-: Bacterial infection of the scalp results in itching.
+- Bacterial Infection of the Scalp: Bacterial infection of the scalp results in itching.
 Besides pus formation, oozing, crusting and matting of hair is also observed.
 Local or oral antibiotics are used to treat the condition.

-: Psoriasis is a condition where the skin is covered with thickened flat areas called plaques.
+- Psoriasis of the Scalp: Psoriasis is a condition where the skin is covered with thickened flat areas called plaques.
 The plaques are covered with silvery scales.
 The plaques on the scalp are usually accompanied with plaques over the rest of the body, thus helping to diagnose the condition.
 Psoriasis of the scalp may also be accompanied by arthritis.

 Stress and anxiety can result in repeated scratching of the head, with subsequent loss of hair.